show0925/h-lua/README_EN.md

 ```
 <?
 #include "[YOUR PATH]/h-lua/slk/helper.lua"
-#include "[YOUR PATH]/h-lua/slk/data.lua"
-#include "[YOUR PATH]/h-lua/slk/init.jass"
+#include "[YOUR MAP PATH]/slk/init.jass"
-import("main.lua") ("hot.lua", true)
 ?>
 ```
-> When you upload to the WY platform, use package and: import("main.lua") ("dist.lua", true)
+> You need to feel in your init.ljass Import your entry file and execute the Lua file (the h-lua framework does not automatically perform this behavior now)

+> You can refer to it: https://github.com/hunzsig-warcraft3/w3x-h-lua-helloworld
 ```
 Note：
-The h-lua library is open source, updated from time to time, you can visit http://hlua.book.hunzsig.org to view the latest documents
+The h-lua library is open source, updated from time to time, you can visit http://wenku.hunzsig.org to view the latest documents
 The h-lua library only provides some functional functions to help map authors make maps easier
 The h-lua library is not guaranteed to be completely correct and bug-free.
 If necessary, please modify the source code for game production.
 Here is just to provide ideas and help.
 Because h-lua uses slk, it will automatically help you generate all the object compilations needed by the framework when saving, so there is no need to build the object compilations by yourself.